 Use the | operator to redirect output from a management CLI operation to the grep command to search output for a regular expression match.
-Currently, grep is the only supported command for the | operator.
+As of the continuous delivery release for JBoss EAP 12, grep is the only supported command for the | operator.